 Place of Service Codes

-As we discussed here, whenever providers bill for remote therapy services, they must denote two site location codes:
+As we discussed in this blog post, whenever providers bill for remote therapy services, they must denote two site location codes:

 - The site where the patient is located (a.k.a. the originating site)